Financial Aid Office

 Residual financial aid checks are not released prior to classes beginning.
-Funds that are posted to a student's account prior to the semester beginning will generally be released during the first to second week of classes.
-Confirmation of attendance is verified prior to a check being released.
-Funds posted after the semester begins will generally be released within 7 - 14 days of posting to your account.
+Funds that are posted to a student's account prior to the semester beginning will generally be released by the 7th day of class.
+Confirmation of class engagement is verified prior to a check being released.
+Funds posted after the semester begins will generally be released within 7 days of posting to your account.

 What if I applied for financial aid but did not submit all my documents on time?

 If you do not have all your financial aid documents in before the fee payment deadline you may apply for the installment plan during the fall and/or spring semesters (contact the Business Office for specific requirements).